-The N-Channel MOSFET and P-Channel MOSFET blocks model an n-channel or p-channel field-effect transistor with a metal-oxide-semiconductor (MOSFET) structure based on surface potential equations.
+Blocks N-Channel MOSFET and P-Channel MOSFET An n-channel or p-channel field-effect transistor with a metal-oxide-semiconductor (MOSFET) structure is modeled based on surface potential equations.

-The block also includes the ability to model thermal effects.
+The block also has the ability to simulate thermal effects.

-The model based on surface potential equations takes into account the following effects:
+The model based on the surface potential equations takes into account the following effects:

-A fully nonlinear capacitance model (including nonlinear Miller capacitance).
+A fully nonlinear capacity model (including Miller’s nonlinear capacity).

 Influence of temperature on physical parameters.

-Dynamic self-heating for the thermal effects modelling option (modelling the effect of self-heating on the electrical characteristics of the device).
+Dynamic self-heating for the option of modeling thermal effects (modeling the effect of self-heating on the electrical characteristics of the device).

-This model is a simplified version of the standard PSP model [1], incorporating only some of it in order to find a balance between accuracy and complexity of the model.
-For more details on the physical assumptions of the phenomena included in this model, see [2].
+This model is a simplified version of the standard PSP model [1], including only some of it in order to find a balance between accuracy and complexity of the model.
+For more information about the physical prerequisites of the phenomena included in this model, see [2].

 The model is based on the Poisson equation: